Importing OpenStreetMap Data

 Using OpenStreetMap Data in CARTO

 CARTO is setup to easily handle the import of OpenStreetMap data.
-Simply navigate to the Datasets section of your dashboard, select “Connect Dataset” and upload the downloaded file.
+Simply navigate to the Datasets section of your map, select “Connect Dataset” and upload the downloaded file.
 Once the data is imported, you will be able to view it from the Data View of the CARTO Editor.

 Once your data is uploaded, don’t forget to cite the source of the data back to OpenStreetMap in the descripton of your dataset.
 As part of using OpenStreetMap data, you must give credit to OpenStreetMap per their Copyright and License agreement.
 You should add an OpenStreetMap link and credit if you don’t plan on using an OSM basemap where the credit is already included by CARTO.